AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructors-in-a-live-hub-session.md

 * Start and manage the live session.

 * Record the session to make it available for playback and review later.
+View [Record a session](./record-a-session.md)for more information.

 * Present content using available engagement tools such as Share, Chat, Q&A, and more.